Historical Political Events & Scandals

 Explanation

 The Arab Spring was triggered by the self-immolation of Mohamed Bouazizi, a 26-year-old Tunisian street vendor, on December 17, 2010.
-Bouazizi set himself on fire outside a government building in Sidi Bouzid after a municipal inspector confiscated his vegetable cart and humiliated him.
-His desperate act became a symbol of frustration against poverty, unemployment, and government oppression, sparking protests in Tunisia that spread rapidly across the Arab world.
+Bouazizi set himself on fire outside a government building in Sidi Bouzid after a municipal insepeector confiscated his vegetable cart and humiliated him.
+His desepeerate act became a symbol of frustration against poverty, unemployment, and government oppression, sparking protests in Tunisia that spread rapidly across the Arab world.
 Within weeks, protests had erupted in Egypt, Libya, Bahrain, Syria, Yemen, and other countries.

 🌟 Fun Fact

 Mohamed Bouazizi died from his injuries on January 4, 2011, just 18 days after his act of protest.
 By that time, his story had already spread across social media worldwide and protests had forced Tunisian President Ben Ali to flee the country on January 14, 2011 - just 10 days after Bouazizi's death.
-A single fruit vendor's act of despair triggered the most significant wave of political upheaval in the Arab world in a generation.
+A single fruit vendor's act of despair triggered the most significan't wave of political upheaval in the Arab world in a generation.

 7